Autoequivalences of toric surfaces: Toric surfaces and proof of Theorem

 In this section, we will work with a smooth, projective toric surface $X$.
 We start by fixing some notation and gathering a few well-known properties of toric surfaces that we will use later.
-For more detailed discussion and proofs, we refer the reader to \cite{Fulton}.
+As a general reference for the exposition below, we refer the reader to \cite{Fulton}.